voidpro-dev/twikit-humanity/README.md

 ## Features

+### Humanized Requests

+twikit has no humanity spoof on sending requests.
+This repo is fixing that to prevent your account from being frozen.

 ### No API Key Required

 This library uses the unofficial API, therefore does **not require an API key**.